 - The Cameo: Kou makes a cameo appearance in the crossover for Hirunaka No Ryuusei and Heroine Shikkaku, drawn for Margaret's 50th anniversary.

 - Caught in the Rain: In a bittersweet moment, this is how Kou and Futaba come to bond with each other in middle school, and that very memory is how Futaba is able to identify Kou after the Time Skip.

 - Chekhov's Gun: Tanaka-sensei discovers Kou's crush on Futaba when he circles her name in his notebook.
 Kominato finds the same exact notebook four years later, and that's how he (and the audience) finds out that Kou still likes her.

 - Class Representative: The group become class representatives, though the most they have come to fulfilling the actual stereotypes of the trope itself was urging Kou to keep up his grades.

 - Clingy Jealous Girl: Yui tries to keep Kou with her by distracting him from going after Futaba.

 - Cool Teacher: Tanaka-sensei gets along with his students very well to the point some students don't address him as a teacher.

 - Covert Pervert: Futaba tends to unconsciously sniff Kou's neck.
 Kominato also has some porno mags and he's willing to show you if you're his friend as long as you don't tell Shuuko, shhh!

-- Cross Over: Ao Haru Ride constantly shared covers with Ore Monogatari when they made front page of Bessatsu Margaret.
+- Cross Over: Ao Haru Ride constantly shared covers with My Love Story!! when they made front page of Bessatsu Margaret.
 The authors of both manga collaborated on a one-shot crossover in honor of Bessatsu Margaret's 50th year anniversary.